Why Underpricing Costs $150K+ per Year: The Margin Mistake That Keeps You Stuck at $50K

 The calculation that breaks you:

-The pattern: You’re serving 20 clients, making $32K, but should be serving 8 clients at $4K each, making $32K at half the hours.
-Better clients.
-Better margin.
-Hiring possible.
+The pattern is simple: you are serving 20 clients and making $32K, but you should be serving 8 clients at $4K each, earning the same $32K in half the hours with better clients, stronger margins, and room to hire.

-The mistake you make: You don’t raise prices because “I can’t risk losing clients.”
-But the clients you’re keeping are preventing you from building a real business.
+The mistake is that you refuse to raise prices because you think, “I can’t risk losing clients,” when the clients you keep at these rates are exactly the ones stopping you from building a real business.

 Stage 4: Burnout Emergence (Month 9-12)